 Sometimes faith is shades of gray.
 As some of you know who have been reading my blog my mother died in January of 2011.
 It has taken years to go through her things and absorb the life I never learned about.
 There are some things I still don’t understand, family history I don’t know.
 But through her death God opened a door.

-Although she made sure my brother and I were baptized, attended Sunday school and church every week, it was out of duty and respect to my God Mother Granny Turcotte.
+Although she made sure my brother and I were baptized, attended Sunday school and church every week, it was only out of duty and respect to my God Mother Granny Turcotte.
 After we were confirmed, she never stepped foot in church again.
 The topic of religion and faith often brought a scornful look to her face and I never knew why because my faith has always brought me a great deal of comfort.

 I grew up in a small country church, Grace Episcopal in Broad Brook Connecticut, and God brought me to the Lutheran church in college.
 My church home now is Missouri Synod Trinity Lutheran in Murdock Nebraska.

 Not only did my Mother cut herself from God, but from family and friends.
 She didn’t think it was important to create relationships with relatives and her children.
 I rarely saw any of my aunts and uncles who lived in Oklahoma and California.
 The few cousins I knew as a child drifted as I got older.

 There was one family member that consistently and faithfully maintained contact, a niece, my cousin Gail.
 I found saved cards, photos, and letters in my Mothers desk of an older cousin I never knew and never met.
 In February a forwarded letter from Gail arrived in my mailbox, so I reached out with the news of Mom’s passing, including my email address.
 An email arrived a week later.

 Here is where God’s grace and divine intervention becomes apparent.